zinkem/zinkem.github.io/_posts/2020-05-16-schema-equivalency-rules.md

 Any tool is welcome to extend the schema, but beware of ecosystem compatibility and potential maintainence costs when making custom modifications.

-The usefulness of specific idioms such as `if-then-else` cannot be denied, but in some cases it obscures understanding.
+The usefulness of specific idioms such as `if-then-else` cannot be denied, it flattens the syntax and makes schema more ergonomic to write.
+However, it obscures understanding.
-Explainations like [this one](https://stackoverflow.com/questions/51539586/how-do-i-use-the-if-then-else-condition-in-json-schema) and [this one](https://json-schema.org/understanding-json-schema/reference/conditionals.html) do not inspire confidence.
+Explainations like [this one](https://stackoverflow.com/questions/51539586/how-do-i-use-the-if-then-else-condition-in-json-schema) and [this one](https://json-schema.org/understanding-json-schema/reference/conditionals.html) left me a little confused.
 Discussion of *applying* schemas introduces an imperative metaphor where none is needed.
-Is `if-then-else` is *necessary* for all users in all domains?

 By supporting a carefully chosen set of homogenous operations, the complexity of specifying canonical schemas, defining schema manipulations, and